Dynamical Backaction Magnomechanics: Homodyne Mechanical Detection

 Furthermore, it is possible to observe mechanical motion without relying on the triple-resonance condition, one can apply the drive tone on the blue sideband of the upper normal mode (or the red sideband of the lower normal mode).
 Although this sideband driving has some similarities with procedures commonly adopted in cavity optomechanics \cite{aspelmeyer2014cavity}, the composition of the normal modes can be changed by varying the magnon-photon detuning.
 This in turn results in each normal mode experiencing a detuning-dependent coupling rate, decay rate, and effective phonon coupling rate.
 Therefore, there exists an optimal detuning for mechanical measurements.
 The magnon and photon components of the normal mode provide two distinct operations, the magnon-like component couples directly to the mechanical motion, whereas the applied microwave tone can drive the photon component.
 Thus, the competition between these two effects needs to be balanced for optimal mechanical detection.
 The mechanical power spectrum while driving above (below) the upper (lower) normal mode, with optimal detunings, are shown in Fig.~\ref{Fig:04}(d) and (e), respectively.
 Due to the small magnomechanical coupling (compared to the microwave-magnon coupling), a drive power of $\sim 5$ mW was required to resolve the mechanical spectrum.
+All powers in this article are quoted as power at the device, which were carefully calibrated for each experimental configuration.

 It should be noted that unlike many optomechanical measurements, the observed mechanical motion is not thermomechanical in nature.
 Due to the high drive powers, there is considerable backaction in the form of heating (cooling) of the mechanical mode.
 However, the intrinsic mechanical properties can be extracted by considering the data presented in Fig.~\ref{Fig:04}(b) and extrapolating to zero drive power.
 As a result, within a partial helium environment, we find the mechanical mode has a resonance frequency $\Omega_{\textrm{b}} = 12.6278$ MHz, and intrinsic mechanical decay rate $\Gamma_{\textrm{b}}/2\pi = 98$ Hz.